stereobooster/stereobooster.com/content/posts/about-learning/index.md

 Some theoretical knowledge are not directly applicable, they rather help you build a general and deeper understanding, for example halting problem or lambda calculus will not help you to write websites.

 On the other side practical knowledge can get outdated fast (theoretical knowledge can get outdated as well, but this typically happens at a slower pace).
-For example, I worked with AS3 at one company, then layoff happened and I realized nobody is working with AS3 anymore (I was lucky that it wasn't the only one language I worked with, but those n-years with AS3 in a CV are useless now).
+For example, I worked with AS3 at one company, then layoffs happened and I realized nobody is working with AS3 anymore (I was lucky that it wasn't the only one language I worked with, but those n-years with AS3 in a CV are useless now).

 A very simplified picture of longevity for different types of knowledge in IT: